 Come out to sea and try your luck at fishing.
 Experience the atmosphere and the excitement at the fishing area.
 One thing is certain; you will not be bored with the scenery while you are waiting for the fish to bite.
 Every winter, hundreds of people travel to Lofoten to see who gets the most and the largest arctic cod in the World Championship in cod fishing.

 Snowshoes offer another kind of winter adventure, and make it is so much easier and safer to get around.
-Have you ever been on a mountain hike beneath the magnificent northern lights, or as the sun is just flirting above the horizon?
-Try it in Lofoten.
+If you have ever been on a mountain hike beneath the magnificent northern lights, or as the sun is just flirting above the horizon, you should try it in Lofoten.
 It will be an unforgettable experience.